Posted in : 26th Jun, 2018

 The Kingdom of Bhutan is known for its Dzongs Architecture (the distinctive type of Fort/Fortresses found mainly in Bhutan) and Monasteries (Gumbas).
 Visit the various monasteries like Trongsa Monastery, Taktsang Monastery, Palphug Monastery, Punakha Dzong and so on.

 Another major attraction of Bhutan is Thimpu Valley.
-It is nestled in the Himalayas with the beautiful glimpse of the Chuu River flowing through it.
 National Memorial Chorten, Tashichho Dzong, and Motithang Takin Preserve are the top attractions of Thimphu for visitors.

 Honored as “The Roof of the World”, Tibet is one of the most mysterious and remarkable tourist destinations in China.
 Cultural artifact, especially the monasteries, with their mystery and rich holy color will tell you the history of this place and shows you the status of Buddhism in people’s lives.